Doctors are among the many dead in Gaza. These are their stories

 The last time the two men spoke was on Oct.
 8 — the day after the war began.
 Loubani said they hadn't been in touch since his last visit to Gaza about a year ago.
 During their brief exchange, Loubani told him he hoped Alloh would stay safe.

-"And I promised him that if anything happened that we would take care of his family," Loubani said, his voice breaking with the memory.
+"And I promised him that if anything happened that we would take care of his family," Loubani said, his voice breaking.
 "It's not just that I lost my friend.
-The Palestinians lost their future," he said.
+The Palestinians lost their future."

 Alloh was spearheading a new nephrology program in Gaza, Loubani explained.
 Now that he is dead, and much of the territory's infrastructure has been obliterated, those plans have turned to ash.